mikebronner/nova-prepopulate-searchable/README.md

         ->previewLink(),
 ```

-The `previewLink` method accepts a boolean and can be conditionally hidden, i.e: when 'Creating Via'.
+The `previewLink` method accepts a boolean and can be conditionally hidden, i.e: when 'Creating Via' a resource.

 ```php
     BelongsTo::make("Archive")